Mississippi College

 Designated parking places should not be violated at any time on weekdays, weekends or holidays.

 Visitor parking is designated by green curb paint and is reserved for guests of the University.
 Visitor parking is available in front of Nelson Hall.
-Resident students, Commuter students, and Faculty/Staff are prohibited from parking in Visitor Parking at any time.
+Resident students, Commuter students, and Faculty/Staff are prohibited from parking in Visitor Parking between the hours of 7:00 AM and 9:00 PM.

 Loading zones are designated and provide a temporary loading area.
 Vehicles should only use the loading zone areas to load or unload.
 Time restrictions are placed on these zones.
 The Office of Public Safety should be contacted with special loading/unloading needs.